Scalable Power System Line Upgrade Planning With Policy Constraints: A "Branch and Benders" Approach: Algorithm

 Additionally, those constraints in~\eqref{eqn:uprel_quad} that correspond to the voltage magnitude constraints~\eqref{eqn:opconst1} can also be added to $\mathcal Z$ since they do not depend on $a$.
 The rest of the constraints in~\eqref{eqn:uprel_quad} are now stacked to make $G^k(\xi,\zeta)$:

 and the $G^k(\xi^k,\zeta)$ are in turn stacked to make $G(\xi,\zeta)$.
 We note here that the constraint data $Q_h, q_h, m_h, \alpha_h$ and $\beta_h$ are the same for all scenarios.
 Because the entries of $G(\xi,\zeta)$ are linear in $a$, the maximization for $\xi$ in~\eqref{eqn:bendersmaster_con} can be performed independently of $\zeta$ by solving a semidefinite problem.
 The resulting constraints are linear in $\zeta$ and independent of $\xi$, making~\eqref{eqn:bendersmaster} a linear problem in $\zeta$.
 Subproblem~\eqref{eqn:benderssub} becomes a semidefinite problem due to $\mathcal X$.
-The main computational burden is now in solving the subproblem~\eqref{eqn:benderssub} as well as the parametric maximizations in~\eqref{eqn:bendersmaster_con}.
-We will now discuss how these two problems can be solved in a separable manner.